Jo Gardner: Domestic career

 In 2020, Gardner played for Sunrisers in the Rachael Heyhoe Flint Trophy.
 She appeared in all 6 matches, and was her side's leading run-scorer and joint leading wicket-taker, with 193 runs and 7 wickets.
 She scored one half-century, 54, in a losing cause against Western Storm.
 In December 2020, it was announced that Gardner was one of the 41 female cricketers that had signed a full-time domestic contract.
 Gardner played 11 matches for the side in 2021, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, taking two wickets and with a top score of 42, made off 30 balls against Northern Diamonds.
 She also played nine matches in Oval Invincibles' victorious campaign in The Hundred.
+Ahead of the 2022 season, Gardner remodelled her bowling action, becoming an off break bowler, having previously bowled medium pace.
 She played eleven matches for Sunrisers in 2022, across the Charlotte Edwards Cup and the Rachael Heyhoe Flint Trophy, scoring 193 runs and taking eleven wickets.
 She moved to Southern Brave in The Hundred, but did not a play a match for her new side.

+In 2023, she played 15 matches for Sunrisers, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, with a top score of 37*.
+She also played seven matches for Trent Rockets in The Hundred, scoring 57 runs.
+In 2024, she played 26 matches for Sunrisers, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, scoring two half-centuries.

+In October 2024, she signed for Essex Women ahead of the 2025 women's domestic cricket restructure.